-Prior to approval, an Islamic Participating Organisation should ensure that the activities to be carried out by the Islamic Participating Organisation upon approval will be Shariah-compliant.
+Prior to approval, an Islamic Participating Organisation should ensure that the activities to be carried out by the Islamic Participating Organisation upon approval will be Shariah-compliant as guided by the Shariah Adviser.

 4.2 Post-approval Stage

 The activities of the Islamic Participating Organisations and their Dealer's Representatives, which include, among others, dealing and operational activities, compliance-related functions, and on-site and off-site supervision, should be supervised by the Shariah Adviser as set out in paragraph 3.3.2.